CourtVision/out-of-sight/README.md

     - and to search, find, and match the plate text within a whitlelist DB
 - Main purpose is to create a containarized Python app with decomposed tasks and a flexible workflow.
 - Most of the CV & NLP code is based on from Adrian Rosebrock´s blog posts on PyImageSearch[^1]
+    - The license plate locator part is based on Simon Kiruri´s post on https://www.section.io [^2]

 ## Main tasks executed by [`app.py`](https://github.com/CourtVision/out-of-sight/blob/main/outsight/app.py):
 - :world_map:[`Locator`](https://github.com/CourtVision/out-of-sight/blob/main/outsight/utils/locator.py): finds "license plate like" rectangles on the input image